fabio-d/xc16plusplus/README.md

 Precompiled packages are available.
-They contain some executables that can be **added to an existing XC16 installation** to enable the C++ language (choose the one that matches your XC16 version).
-XC16++ precompiled executables, full source code and patches can be **downloaded at https://github.com/fabio-d/xc16plusplus/releases**.
+They contain some executables that can be **added to an existing XC16 installation** to enable the C++ language (choose the one that matches your XC16 version and operating system).
+Precompiled XC16++ executables can be **downloaded at https://github.com/fabio-d/xc16plusplus/releases**.

 Installation instructions are provided below in this document.

-This repository (*xc16plusplus*) only contains source code in form of patches that can be applied to Microchip's official source code (available at [Microchip's MPLAB-XC website](https://www.microchip.com/mplab/compilers) under the *Downloads Archive* tab).

-The same code, but in form of already-patched source trees is kept in the companion development [xc16plusplus-source](https://github.com/fabio-d/xc16plusplus-source/branches/all) repository (there is one branch for each supported XC16 version).
+This project is based on Microchip's official source code (available at [Microchip's MPLAB-XC website](https://www.microchip.com/mplab/compilers) under the *Downloads Archive* tab).
+Full source code of the C++ compiler executables (i.e. source code from Microchip, with some patches to enable C++ support) can be found in the [xc16plusplus-source](https://github.com/fabio-d/xc16plusplus-source/branches/all) repository (there is one branch for each supported XC16 version).

 ## About XC16 (the official Microchip compiler)

 The official XC16 compiler is actually a modified `gcc` version targeting PIC24 and dsPIC chips.
-The XC16 distribution also includes other software, but what is important for our purposes is that since `gcc` is a GPLv3 project, the XC16 compiler sources are also covered by the GPLv3.
+In fact, the XC16 distribution also includes some proprietary software; however, since `gcc` is a GPLv3 project, the XC16 compiler sources are also covered by the GPLv3.
 They can be downloaded from Microchip's website (see previous section).
-The only officially supported language is C but, given that `gcc` also supports C++, it is possible to recompile `gcc` and enable `g++`!
+The only officially supported language is C but, given that `gcc` also supports C++, it is possible to recompile it with a different set of configuration flags and enable the C++ frontend too!

-It actually takes a little more effort to obtain a working C++ compiler, and this repository hosts some patches I created.
-The following section shows how to apply them to Microchip's XC16 source releases, compile and install the C++ compiler on top of an existing XC16 installation.
+It actually takes a little more effort to obtain a *working* C++ compiler, and this project hosts some patches and auxiliary files to make it possible.

-Note that it is not possible to ship a stand-alone C++ compiler that does not require an existing XC16 installation, because all Microchip-supplied header files, software libraries, linker scripts and even some pieces of the compiler infrastructure are proprietary.
+Note that it is not possible to ship a stand-alone C++ compiler that does not require an existing XC16 installation, because some Microchip-supplied header files, software libraries, linker scripts and even some pieces of the compiler pipeline are proprietary.

-## Installation on top of an existing XC16 installation from binary packages
+## Installation

 If you download a precompiled XC16++ package, you will find the following files in its `bin/bin` subdirectory: